 Before we continue to the inventory, a brief word about textile preservation.
 Certain conditions make textiles perish quicker or survive the ravages of time.
 Many Roman tapestries in Egypt still exist, because the dry desert climate is the perfect textile preservative.
-This makes it even more amazing that the (north) European tapestries are still around despite the cold and wet local climate.
-Yet, even in the northern European climate there are ways for textiles to survive.
-For example, preservation through salt, ice, carbonation, imprints on ceramics, metal corrosion, anaerobic conditions in bogs and marshlands, and burials with oak coffins.
+This makes it even more amazing that the (north) European tapestries are still around despite the cold and wet local climate.1 Yet, even in the northern European climate, there are ways for textiles to survive.
+For example, preservation through salt, ice, carbonation, imprints on ceramics, metal corrosion, anaerobic conditions in bogs and marshlands, and burials with oak coffins.2,3

 c.
 1040-1170. Överhogdal.
 In total five pieces found in Jämtland, Sweden in 1909.
 Four pieces have narrative designs in soumak weave and are about one meter wide.
-The fifth piece is a decorative strip in double weave.
+The fifth piece is a decorative strip with a double weave.
 The warp of the textiles are linen and hemp and the weft is made of wool.
 The narrative design shows a line up of people and animals.
-It is still debated how many are Norse figures or rather Christian figures.
+It is still debated how many are Norse figures or rather Christian figures.6

 Noteworthy, But Didn’t Make the Inventory